-One of the most promising alternatives is outpatient alcohol and drug rehab.
-This refers to treatment at a center, while staying at home and possibly even working.
+One of the most promising alternatives is an outpatient alcohol and drug rehab.
+This refers to treatment at a center while staying at home and possibly even working.
 While inpatient alcohol abuse treatment is ideal, long-term recovery may be more affordable and accessible in an outpatient setting.

 The best alcohol treatment centers offer comprehensive outpatient programs, both for those who have spent time in inpatient treatment and for those who have not.
 Aside from detox, many of the treatments available in a center are possible on an outpatient basis.

 Outpatient rehab programs require patients to attend group therapy, as well as individual sessions.
 They provide addiction education through group sessions, as well as providing practical help and advice.

 Perhaps most importantly, they provide family therapy.
 Since the individual is living at home, family therapy is imperative.
 Without it, the triggers inherent in the various relationships are going to make it incredibly difficult to stay sober.

 Outpatient rehab is generally far cheaper than the inpatient alternative, even once you take basic living expenses into account.

 A benefit that outpatient treatment has is that patients are able to apply what they learn immediately.
 Instead of it all being theoretical until they leave the center, they learn quickly what works and what they are going to struggle with.
 Ultimately, even inpatient treatment needs to provide outpatient options while the individual adapts to life back home.

 This not only includes learning how to stay sober, but how to improve their lifestyle as well.
 It is clear that healthy eating, exercise, sleeping habits, and more, all impact one’s chances of staying sober.